Primary Hypersomnia

 Clinical subtypes

 KLS may be mild, moderate, or severe.
-When episodes consistently occur with a temporal relation to menstruation, it is referred to as subtype “menstrual/menstruation-related hypersomnia” and is extremely rare (18 known cases worldwide).[69, 93, 94, 99, 100, 101] Menstrual-related hypersomnia is diagnosed when excessive daytime sleepiness occurs on a periodic basis over a few days preceding menstruation.[12]
-It is assumed that the symptoms follow hormonal changes, but the etiology of the syndrome, as well as its prevalence and course, are virtually unknown.
+KLS “menstrual/menstruation-related hypersomnia” is an extremely rare KLS subtype characterized by excessive daytime sleepiness occurring on a periodic basis over a few days preceding menstruation; to date, 18 known cases have been reported worldwide.[22, 42, 43, 44, 45, 46] It is assumed that the symptoms follow hormonal changes, but the etiology of the syndrome, as well as its prevalence and course, are virtually unknown.

-The ICSD-3 classifies KLS as a recurrent hypersomnia.
-DSM-5 refers to the recurrent hypersomnia as seen in KLS as an “other specified hypersomnolence disorder, brief-duration hypersomnolence."[60, 61]
+The ICSD-3-TR classifies KLS as a recurrent hypersomnia.
+DSM-5-TR refers to the recurrent hypersomnia as seen in KLS as an “other specified hypersomnolence disorder, brief-duration hypersomnolence."[1, 2]

 Etiology